zmitchell/rbr2019-proposal/proposal.md

 Test Smarter, Not Harder - Alternative Testing Methodologies

 ## Abstract

-### High level ideas
-- You can do better than "with this exact input I expect this exact output".
-- Alternative methodologies
-  - Property based testing (PBT)
-  - Metamorphic testing
-- Using proptest to put polsim through the wringer
-- Monarch (metamorphic testing utility I haven't written yet)
-- Something else to tie it all together

-### Pain point
-- You've written a test, but aren't sure whether you've considered all the edge cases.
-- You have considered a bunch of edge cases, but to address them you've had to either write one big test or duplicate your test code for each case.

-### Solution
-- Use a testing methodology that's a force multiplier.
-- A property test will randomly generate inputs to explore your code in ways you wouldn't have thought to.
-- Metamorphic testing lets you explore your code without needing to find general properties.

-### Supporting points
-- Researchers (see [this paper (PDF)](http://www.lsi.us.es/~segura/files/papers/segura17-tse.pdf)) used metamorphic testing to find 3 bugs in the Spotify API, and 8 bugs in the YouTube API.
-- I've written dozens of PBTs to verify the behavior of various scientific tools I've written.

-### Personal/funny stuff
-I think I want to open with something like this:
-> You've just written some tests.
-You think you've done a good job handling anything a user could throw at you.
-Sweet summer child, your hubris has gotten the better of you.
-The Eldritch horrors of a mangled Unicode string are wreaking havoc on your `_____` as a Service app, and Amazon has just informed customers that the us-east-1 datacenter has been swallowed by a portal to the abyssal plane.

-From there I would say something like "all of this could have been prevented if `_____`".

-### Draft
 You've just written some tests.
 You think you've done a good job handling anything a user could throw at you, but your hubris will be your downfall.
 The Eldritch horrors of a mangled Unicode string are wreaking havoc on your `_____` as a Service app, and Amazon has just informed customers that the us-east-1 datacenter has been swallowed by a portal to the abyssal plane.

 This doesn't have to be you.
 Metamorphic testing (MT) is a force multiplier, turning a small number of operations into hundreds of individual test runs.
 Researchers have used this technique to find bugs in the YouTube and Spotify APIs.
 Property based testing (PBT) puts your code through the wringer with randomly generated inputs.
 I've used PBT for tasks ranging from validating user input to verifying physics simulations.
 In this talk I'll teach you how you can use these alternative testing methodologies to get better coverage with fewer tests.